Michilis/cashu-mint-page/README.md

 ## 📋 Usage

+### Discovering Mints

+1. **Homepage**: View popular mints and recent reviews
+2. **Discover Page**: Browse all mints with search and filtering
+3. **Search**: Find mints by name or URL
+4. **Filter**: Sort by popularity, rating, or date

 ### Viewing Mint Information

 1. Navigate to the application
-2. Enter a Cashu mint URL
+2. Enter a Cashu mint URL or browse from discover page
 3. View comprehensive mint details and features
 4. Check real-time status and supported protocols
+5. See detailed nut information with hover tooltips

 ### Reading Reviews